sypsyp97/convnext_perceptual_loss/README.md

 ## Motivation

 Traditional pixel-wise loss functions like MSE or L1 often fail to capture the perceptual quality of images, leading to blurry or unrealistic results in many computer vision tasks.
-While [VGG-based perceptual losses](https://arxiv.org/abs/1603.08155) have been widely used to address this issue, they rely on older architecture designs that may not capture modern image features effectively.
+While [VGG-based perceptual losses](https://arxiv.org/abs/1603.08155) have been widely used to address this issue, they rely on older architecture designs that may not capture image features as effectively as modern models.

 This package introduces a PyTorch perceptual loss implementation based on the [ConvNext](https://arxiv.org/abs/2201.03545) architecture.
 These models have shown superior performance in various vision tasks, making them excellent feature extractors for perceptual loss computation.